 Finding the best sports bra for running can seem like an impossible task with seemingly endless options.
-Anyone who has gone bra shopping can attest that finding a bra for everyday wear is frustrating on its own, but finding the right sports bra for running can take that experience to another level.
+Anyone who has gone bra shopping can attest that finding a bra for everyday wear is frustrating enough, but finding the right sports bra for running can take that experience to another level.

 Our bodies are incredibly diverse, and no one-size-fits-all bra exists for our various shapes, sizes, and activities.
 We may have come a long way from the original Jogbra, but sports bra design is far from perfect.
 An ill-fitting sports bra can lead to a miserable day on the run: sore back, chafed sides, sweaty ribs, and immense frustration trying to get it off.
 Sometimes, you’ll need different bras depending on seasons, weather, and activities.